dragonchain/dragonchain/docs/smart-contracts.md

 - Transaction SC (TSC) - Primary business logic, runs on applicable transactions during phase 1
 - Subscription SC (SSC) - Processes blocks received from peers via subscriptions
-- Library SC (LSC) - Dragonchain core provided smart contracts
+- Library SC (LSC) - Reusable or utility smart contracts deployed as libraries -- _(not yet implemented)_
-- Broadcast Receipt SC (BSC) - Reacts to verification data received from higher phase nodes
+- Broadcast Receipt SC (BSC) - Processes consensus verification information from higher phase nodes
+- Cron/Scheduled SC (CSC) - Smart contract that will be executed on a schedule -- _(not yet implemented)_

 Transaction SC
 ===

-The TSC is meant for implementing custom business logic on-top of transactions your node receives.
-It provides the final verification and guarantee your business domain transactions are accurate and valid before being accepted into the current block and broadcast to the network.
+The TSC allows implementation of custom business logic to process and *approve* or *deny* transactions that your node receives.
+It provides the final verification and guarantee that a transaction is accurate and valid according to your own business rules before being accepted into the current block and broadcast to the network.

 Smart Contracts are deployed by submitting a transaction to your node.
 The following payload schema is used by Dragonchain for representing TSCs: